JiaweiZhuang/CS205_final_project/README.md

 <p align="center">
 <img src="Timing_Results/plots/MPI_scaling.jpg" width="720">
 </p>

 [(View the raw timing log)](Timing_Results/log/Blobs_MPI.log)

 ### Hybrid MPI-OpenMP

 We simply add OpenMP pragmas to the MPI code, to get the hybrid version.
 This time just have a many combinations of OpenMP threads and MPI processes to test.
+In general, we find that the speed-up depends on the product of OpenMP threads and MPI processes:

 <p align="center">
 <img src="Timing_Results/plots/hybrid_scaling.jpg" width="480">
 </p>

 [(View the raw timing log)](Timing_Results/log/Blobs_hybrid.log)